 - Departmental funding is not normally awarded to course-based students (MGIS); however, there are scholarship opportunities available.

 The main sources of funding from the University of Calgary are graduate teaching assistantships (TAs) and Faculty of Graduate Studies scholarships (FGSS).
 Senior PhD students can also teach a course and receive funding through a graduate teaching fellowship (GTF).
 Each year the Department is allocated a quota of TA and FGSS funds from the Faculty of Graduate Studies.
 Our annual allocation is competitive within the University of Calgary; FGS has developed a formula for distributing these funds based on a number of performance metrics.
 This formula means that our annual allocation fluctuates and there are always uncertainties in our annual budget.
-Beginning in 2010, provincial Queen Elizabeth Scholarships (QE awards) have also been delegated to the Departments to be used as part of our base budget for graduate student funding.
-Unlike GTA and FGSS funds, these are only available to Canadian citizens and landed immigrants.

 The highest-ranked candidates are given first consideration for offers of admission with Departmental funding.
 However, there are situations where highly-ranked students do not receive Departmental funding.
 Most commonly this is because a supervisor already has two active departmentally-funded students; we set this as an internal limit in order to spread the Departmental funding more equitably across faculty members.
 In other cases a student may be highly-ranked but may hold a major scholarship.
 This closely parallels the level of NSERC and SSHRC awards or the prospective supervisor may express a wish to fund the student in order to satisfy commitments of a research grant.